okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

   Progressive profiling allows you to capture additional user information or update user information beyond registration as the user progresses through the application.
 Progressive profiling allows you to reduce registration friction.
 See [Manage Profile Enrollment policies](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-profile-enrollment).

-* App-level policies
+* Authentication policies

   An authentication policy is a [security policy framework](https://csrc.nist.gov/publications/detail/sp/800-63b/final) that allows organizations to model security outcomes for an app.
 For example, you can automatically step up authentication to a strong non-phishable factor when elevated risk is detected.
-See [App sign-on policies](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-asop).
+See [Authentication policies](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-asop).

 * Flexible Account Recovery